A pragmatic, ambitious 7-point plan to renew the U.S. economy, enrich its citizens, and lead the world in fixing the climate.

 Many people assume that we can solve the climate problem with only renewables and efficiency.
 Others, such as James Hansen, think they'll be insufficient.
 "I have spoken with numerous utility executives and their technical staff.
 Every one of them asserts that efficiency and renewables will not be enough in the foreseeable future.
 In practice, they say, they will need either fossil fuels or nuclear power for baseload capacity.
 Maybe they are wrong--maybe they are underestimating the potential of efficiency and renewables--but it would be foolish for us to assume that they are all wrong."
 (Hansen 220)

-This proposal takes no position on the debate, except to say that maybe it's posssible people like Hansen are right.
+This proposal takes no position on the debate, except to say that maybe it's possible people like Hansen are right.
 Wind and solar haven't yet been proven for baseload power at large scale.
 Maybe they'll work out, maybe they won't.
+In particular, energy storage at the scale

 Consequently, we shouldn't take any option off the table.
 Let's look at nuclear, which lately is favored by many prominent environmentalists, including Hansen, Brand, Monbiot, Lovelock, and many others.
 We'll start with common objections.